 I have mentioned this service before, and I have not found anything that can beat it -- TripIt.com is the place to keep track of every piece of your itinerary.
 I have used it for a few years now, and find that the service keeps improving -- I can forward almost any type of information in any messy format to email@example.com from any of my multiple designated email addresses, and TripIt pulls it in and organizes it into a tidy line item.
 Talk about cleaning up well.
 Beyond the typical airline and hotel reservations, I have sent TripIt tour times, concert ticket times, taxi pick-up times, hotel room change notices and more, all with great success.
 TripIt continues to upgrade its services, and now offers the ability to share itineraries, which can be helpful when you are meeting up with folks, or your family or office needs to know where you are.

 TripIt has both paid and free account levels.
 I have a $49/year "Pro" account, and have found that the one Pro-level feature that I would miss on the free account is the mobile alerts, which are text messages about flight delays, gate changes and the like.
 That said, when traveling overseas, you will want to turn these alerts off, as they start pouring in and racking up international texting fees if you turn on your phone.
 You can see all the different program features here.

-I am also a big fan of NudgeMail, a service that lets you schedule reminders to be sent to you via e-mail at a designated future date.
-On any long, complicated trip, there will be multiple occasions when you need to confirm upcoming reservations, check in to flights, pay bills back home, check in with family or work, etc.; you can use NudgeMail as a powerfully simple reminder service that requires no logins, apps (save for e-mail) or other encumbrances.
+I am also a big fan of NudgeMail, a service that lets you schedule reminders to be sent to you via email at a designated future date.
+On any long, complicated trip, there will be multiple occasions when you need to confirm upcoming reservations, check in for flights, pay bills back home, get in touch with family or work, etc.; you can use NudgeMail as a powerfully simple reminder service that requires no logins, apps (save for email) or other encumbrances.

 So an example NudgeMail might look like this: